· FODMAP Diet Guide · guides · 10 min read

 - Good protein source

-When food alone isn’t enough, supplements can help significantly.
+When food alone isn’t cutting it, supplements can bridge the gap.

 Psyllium Husk (Most Popular)